If you’re looking to incorporate a company in USA, you’re right on the page.

-When creating a new business, you as the owner can form your business in a number of ways that best fits your business.
+When creating a new business, you as the owner can form your business in a number of ways that best fit your business.

 What is a Corporation?

-Corporation is an independent business entity, separate from the people who own, control, and manage it.
+A corporation is an independent business entity, separate from the people who own, control and manage it.

 Corporations can enter into contracts, incur debts, and pay taxes apart from its owners.
-In other words, the Corporation itself, not the shareholders who own it, is held legally liability for the actions and debs the business incurs.
+In other words, the Corporation itself, not the shareholders who own it, is held legally liable for the actions and debts the business incurs.

 Benefits of Incorporation

-The biggest benefit to forming a Corporation is personal liability protection.
-Shareholders of a Corporation have limited liability protection, which means creditors can’t come after an owner’s personal assets to collect a debt.
+The biggest benefit of forming a Corporation is personal liability protection.
+Shareholders of a corporation have limited liability protection, which means creditors can’t come after an owner’s personal assets to collect a debt.
 The same applies if the business gets sued.